izlandman/jneumeth-2018/README.md

 ## Process raw data

-To produce the cepstrum (HTK), power spectral density (PSD), and spectral coherence (COH) features the following functions are used to modify the EDF files.
+To produce the cepstrum (CEP), power spectral density (PSD), and spectral coherence (COH) features the following functions are used to modify the EDF files.

 The PSD and COH features were based on the work of La Rocca et al's 2014 paper: _Human Brain Distinctiveness Based on EEG Spectral Coherence Connectivity_